Kokshetau: Sport

 Sport has always been important in Kokshetau.
+The city has a long sporting heritage.
+Kokshetau is a center of Akmola Region sports.
+A number of well-known athletes, both world and Olympics champions, are associated with the city.

+Football

 Football and ice hockey are by far the most popular sports in the city.
 Kokshetau has many parks that provide excellent pitches for impromptu games.
 The city is home to the FC Okzhetpes football club, based in the Okzhetpes Stadium, and which has a capacity of 4,500, which participates in the Kazakhstan Premier League, the top division of football in Kazakhstan.
 In 2015 and 2018, they finished first place in the Kazakhstan First Division.

-A number of well-known athletes, both world and Olympics champions, are associated with the city.
+Ice hockey

 Burabay Sports Complex serves as home arena to the ice hockey club Arlan Kokshetau, which competes in the Kazakhstan Hockey Championship.
 Arlan Kokshetau hockey players were the champions of Kazakhstan in the season 2017/2018.
 Arlan Kokshetau players also became the first team from Kazakhstan to win IIHF Continental Cup in the season 2018/2019.
 The city has an ice rink for winter sports.
 Several sports clubs are active in the city:

+Basketball

+The BC Sinegorie of the Kazakhstan Basketball League is the only professional basketball team in Kokshetau.
+It was founded in 2014 and its home arena is the Triatlon Sport Complex.